Thank you for coming back and “digesting” what I have already written. As always, a review will help to get started.

 The second fact may seem amazing to most people especially if you are still trying to believe that food swallowed is then digested by bacteria before it gets into the body.
 Researchers have found that mitochondria replicate within the cell on their own and use their own DNA to do so.
-Scientists now believe that long before horses and humans existed, when we were just a one cell organism trying to survive in an atmosphere with toxic oxygen (in the beginning oxygen was toxic and still makes up less than 20% of air), these single cell organisms joined with a bacteria who had mastered the use of oxygen as an energy source.
-That bacteria is what we now call a mitochondria and they are living inside every animal cell we have ever looked at on this planet.
+Scientists now believe that long before horses and humans existed, when we were just one-cell organisms trying to survive in an atmosphere with toxic oxygen (in the beginning oxygen was toxic and still makes up less than 20% of air), these single-cell organisms joined with a bacteria who had mastered the use of oxygen as an energy source.
+That bacteria is what we now call mitochondria and they are living inside every animal cell we have ever looked at on this planet.
 The cell provided fuels and the mitochondria provided energy thus both survived the toxic air by working together.

 Yikes!!!!
 Hold on!
 Say what??

 I apologize.
 What I meant to say is that either glucose or ketones are fuels converted into units of energy within the mitochondria used by the cell to remain alive.
 Better??

 You are feeding the bacteria of the horse’s gut and they in turn fuel the mitochondria.
 Done correctly and everyone remains happy.
 Done incorrectly and the result is unhealthy mitochondria and from this most diseases of the horse can be explained.